Bat: Roosting and gaits

 When not flying, bats hang upside down from their feet, a posture known as roosting.
 Most megabats roost with the head tucked towards the belly, whereas most microbats roost with the neck curled towards the back.
-This difference is due to structure of the cervical or neck vertebrae in the two groups, which are clearly distinct.
+This difference is due to the structure of the cervical or neck vertebrae in the two groups, which are clearly distinct.
 Tendons allow bats to hang from a roost with no effort, which is needed to release.

-Bats are more awkward when walking on the ground, though a few species such as the New Zealand lesser short-tailed bat (Mystacina tuberculata) and the common vampire bat (Desmodus rotundus) are quite agile.
-These species move limbs one after the other when walking, but vampire bats accelerate by bounding, the folded up wings being used to propel them forward.
-Vampire bats likely evolved these gaits to stalk their hosts while short-tailed bats took to the ground due to a lack of competition from other mammals.
-Terrestrial locomotion does not appear to effect their ability to fly.
+Bats are more awkward when crawling on the ground, though a few species, such as the New Zealand lesser short-tailed bat (Mystacina tuberculata) and the common vampire bat (Desmodus rotundus), are quite agile.
+These species move their limbs one after the other, but vampire bats accelerate by bounding, the folded-up wings being used to propel them forward.
+Vampire bats likely evolved these gaits to stalk their hosts, while short-tailed bats took to the ground due to a lack of competition from other mammals.
+Terrestrial locomotion does not appear to affect their ability to fly.

 Internal systems

 Bats have an efficient circulatory system.
 They seem to make use of particularly strong venomotion, a rhythmic contraction of venous wall muscles.
-In most mammals, the walls of the veins provide mainly passive resistance, maintaining their shape as deoxygenated blood flows through them, but in bats they appear to actively support blood flow back to the heart with this pumping action.
+In most mammals, the walls of the veins provide mainly passive resistance, maintaining their shape as deoxygenated blood flows through them, but in bats, they appear to actively support blood flow back to the heart with this pumping action.
 Because of their small, lightweight bodies, bats are not at risk of blood rushing to their heads when roosting.
-Compared to a terrestrial mammal of similar size, the bat's heart can be up to three times larger, and pump more blood, while blood oxygen levels are twice as much.
+Compared to a terrestrial mammal of similar size, the bat's heart can be up to three times larger and pump more blood, while blood oxygen levels are twice as much.
 An active microbat can reach a heart rate of 1000 beats per minute.